autumn0409/Parallel-Programming-Final-Project/README.md

 # Parallel-Programming-Project

-(The compile and run script only works in the linux environment)
+(The compile and run script only works in the linux environment.)

 ## Compile